gallantries/video-library/docs/events/smorgasbord2/recording.md

 ## Standards

+1. Avoid mentioning this event in your video, so we can more easily re-use it later.
 1. **Zoom in**, in every interface you're covering!
 Many people will be watching the video while they're doing the activity, and won't have significant monitor space.
 Which video below would you rather be trying to follow?

    Bad | Good 😍